MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

     Performance Evaluation: The repository includes utilities for evaluating the performance of the implemented algorithms on various datasets.
 Metrics such as accuracy, precision, recall, and F1-score are computed to assess the effectiveness of the algorithms in different scenarios.

-    Integration with Popular Libraries: While the focus of this repository is on implementing algorithms from scratch, users can also find comparisons with implementations from popular machine learning libraries such as Scikit-Learn and TensorFlow.
+    Integration with Popular Libraries: While this repository focuses on implementing algorithms from scratch, users can also find comparisons with implementations from popular machine learning libraries such as Scikit-Learn and TensorFlow.
 This allows us to benchmark the performance of their implementations against established solutions.

     Contributing Guidelines: The repository welcomes contributions from the community to improve existing implementations, add new algorithms, or fix bugs.
 Guidelines for contributing are provided to ensure consistency and quality across contributions.
 ![MAL](https://miro.medium.com/v2/resize:fit:1400/1*cG6U1qstYDijh9bPL42e-Q.jpeg)